hmatyschok/netcan/README.md

  Port of raw socket(2) on AF_CAN communication domain(9) from
  NetBSD 8.0 for FreeBSD 11.x operation system.

- There is a lot of work an my TODO list:
+ There is a lot of work on my TODO list:

   (a) Porting of canconfig(8) and possible merge with ifconfig(8).

   (b) A lot of bugfixes, because this implementation is
       not finished yet and a work in progress.

-  (c) Purchasing an PCI adapter based on SJA1000 controller.
+  (c) Purchasing a PCI adapter based on SJA1000 controller.

   (d)  ...

 Legal Notice:
 -------------